scikit-hep/awkward/docs-src/how-to-create-layoutbuilder.md

 Snapshot
 --------

 To turn a `LayoutBuilder` into a layout, call `snapshot`.
-This is an inexpensive operation (may be done multiple times; the builder is unaffacted).
+This is an inexpensive operation (may be done multiple times; the builder is unaffected).

 ```{code-cell}
 layout = builder.snapshot()